telefonicaid/fiware-cygnus/doc/cygnus-ngsi/flume_extensions_catalogue/ngsi_postgresql_sink.md

 * `attrName`: Notified attribute name.
 * `attrType`: Notified attribute type.
 * `attrValue`: In its simplest form, this value is just a string, but since Orion 0.11.0 it can be Json object or Json array.
 * `attrMd`: It contains a string serialization of the metadata array for the attribute in Json (if the attribute hasn't metadata, an empty array `[]` is inserted).
+Will be stored only if it was configured to (attr_metadata_store set to true in the configuration file ngsi_agent.conf).
+It is a Json object.

 [Top](#top)